wrightmat/dnd-eberron/adventures/C01 What Dreams May Come/2-11  Tower of Mordain.md

- #adventure #completed
+ #adventure

 ### Background and Hook(s)

-The Coat of Eyes, if listened to by the party, will lead them toward the center of the Forest of Flesh, where a large tower made out of the flesh of a black dragon can be found.
+- The Coat of Eyes, if listened to by the party, will lead them toward the center of the Forest of Flesh, where a large tower made out of the flesh of a black dragon can be found.
 This is where Mordain the Fleshweaver resides, who seeks the power of the Coat of Eyes.

 ### Characters and Locations